The Traceplot Thickens: Developing All-Purpose Convergence Diagnostics for any Markov Chain Monte Carlo Algorithm: Working Examples

 \subsection{Dirichlet Process Mixture Model}

-The Dirichlet Process Mixture Model (DPMM) may be used to cluster observations into latent groups, and is unique in that its construction does not require that the number of groups be specified \textit{a priori}.
-The algorithm and its theoretical justification were introduced approximately 50 years ago in a series of papers by Antoniak \cite{antoniak1974} and Ferguson \cite{ferguson1973, ferguson1983}.
+The Dirichlet process mixture model (DPMM) may be used to cluster observations into latent groups, and is unique in that its construction does not require the number of groups to be specified \textit{a priori}.
+The algorithm and its theoretical justification were first introduced approximately 50 years ago in a series of papers by Antoniak \cite{antoniak1974} and Ferguson \cite{ferguson1973, ferguson1983}.
 While the use of this Bayesian nonparametric approach is highly flexible and provides uncertainty quantification regarding the number of latent groups, the algorithms used to fit the DPMM are computationally intensive \cite{neal2000markov}.

-A unique problem when using an MCMC sampler to perform inference with a DPMM is that the number of parameters at each iteration may change as latent mixture components are added or deleted.
-For example, at the start of a given MCMC iteration to fit a DPMM using a mixture of Gaussians, there may be three latent components.
-Since each component has its own group-specific mean and variance parameters, we start the iteration with three mean vectors $\mu_1, \mu_2, \mu_3$, and three covariance matrices $\Sigma_1, \Sigma_2, \Sigma_3$.
-However, as we iterate through the observed values assigned to each of the three components, the MCMC sampler may assign one or more observations to a previously nonexistent fourth group.
-Thus, at the start of the next iteration our parameter space will consist of $\mu_1, \dots, \mu_4$ and $\Sigma_1, \dots, \Sigma_4$.

-In terms of MCMC diagnostics, there are two issues here: (1) the multivariate nature of the data, and (2) the expansion (and contraction) of the number of latent components, and thus the dimension of the parameter space over the course of the MCMC as described above.
-This second issue in particular is not handled well by current diagnostic tools.
-In order to make traceplots or calculate the values of MCMC diagnostics, one must condition on the number of latent components found at each MCMC iteration, and evaluate diagnostics on those results separately.
-These MCMC iterations are not necessarily contiguous after conditioning, so this process results in an incomplete or potentially misleading picture of the path of the MCMC.
-A common solution is to simply plot the log-likelihood at each iteration.
-However, as discussed in Section \ref{subsec: BNCaseStudy}, this practice can obscure information when the posterior space is multi-modal.
+The primary difficulty encountered by standard convergence diagnostics in a DPMM is the varying dimensionality over the course of the MCMC iterations.
+As discussed in Section \ref{sec: limitations}, the potential for frequent change in the dimension of the parameter space makes it impossible to examine convergence diagnostics for particular parameters or sets of parameters.
+Thus, in order to make standard traceplots or calculate the values of standard diagnostic measures, one must condition on the number of latent components found at each MCMC iteration, and evaluate diagnostics on those results separately.
+These MCMC iterations are not necessarily contiguous after conditioning, so this results in an incomplete or potentially misleading picture of the path of the MCMC.